The three different types of data manipulation

 Figure 1 below shows that time per file goes down as the automation increases.

 The other thing to consider is the chances of error by manually manipulating the data.
 In some instances, it is still necessary to do some manual manipulation but this can often increase risk of error and time spent error checking and then debugging.
 With some macros or scripts it takes a lot more time to write these but once they are known to be correct nothing should change so the chance of error per file goes down significantly.

 With full automation as long as the data format does not change there is far less chance of error.
 Many eagle eye’d engineers around the world are checking even after professional software teams have tested the code thoroughly.
 This is demonstrated in figure 2 below.

 Another aspect to consider is the cost per file of manual manipulation of data.

 It is huge when time per file and chance of error are considered together.
 While automated systems are expensive it would seem that the return on investment point could be on a far smaller number of data files that we might intuitively imagine.
 See figure 3 below.

 Figure 3 – Combined, Time per file x Chance of error

-In conclusion there are choices when it comes to manipulating data.
-You can can do it manually with a huge cost per file.
-Add automation with scripts written by engineers, but make sure you get documentation, source code, backups and support prepared in case those engineers leave the company.
-And the third option is to buy a system that can take care of all of this along with a strong support package, when all things are considered it will soon return on the investment.
+In conclusion there are a few choices when it comes to manipulating data.
+You can can do it manually with a huge cost per file or add automation with scripts written by engineers (although make sure you get documentation, source code, backups and support prepared in case those engineers leave the company!).